onejs-org/onejs/README.md

 }
 ```

-OneJS also lets you 'require' a splitted file asynchronously.
+OneJS will be outputting an async require implementation to let you load splitted packages;

 ```js
 // hello-world.js